chartmann1590/VowVault/docs/features.md

 - Photobooth borders

 ### 🏆 Photo of the Day Management
 Select and manage daily featured photos that guests can vote on.
 Create engaging content and track guest engagement.
+The system now includes automatic candidate selection based on photo popularity.

 **Management Features:**
 - **Photo Selection:** Choose any uploaded photo to be featured on any date
+- **Automatic Candidate System:** Photos with enough likes automatically become candidates
+- **Likes Threshold Configuration:** Adjust the minimum likes required for auto-candidates (1-50)
+- **Auto-Candidate Management:** View and manage photos eligible for automatic selection
 - **Date Management:** Set photos for past, present, or future dates
 - **Candidate System:** Mark photos as candidates for future selection
 - **Vote Statistics:** View voting statistics and engagement metrics